matt576/image-editing/README.md

 4. Within a tab, select the model on the dropdown menu and give the required inpit prompts by folllowing the instructions in the app.
 5. Click 'Generate' and enjoy the app!

-(Optional): For inpainting / eraser, you have the option of directly inputting the image coordinates (clicking on image or writing coordinates) into the task (pipeline tabs), or if you prefer, first generate a mask preview and load the output mask as input for the optional mask input tasks on the left hand side.
+(Optional): For inpainting / object removal, you have the option of directly inputting the image coordinates (clicking on image or writing coordinates) into the task (pipeline tabs), or if you prefer, first generate a mask preview and load the output mask as input for the optional mask input tasks on the left hand side.

 # 6. Functions and used models
 To allow users more flexibility, we included several models for each functionality. <br />